Foundation vs Charity vs Nonprofit: Key Differences

 What Is a Foundation?

 Foundations are charitable organizations, but they don’t qualify as public charities.
-Often funded by a person, married couple, family, or corporation, foundations enjoy tax-exempt status as long as they meet certain state and federal requirements.
+Often funded by a person, married couple, family, or corporation, foundations enjoy tax-exempt status as long as they meet certain state and federal requirements about what a foundation is.

 How Foundations Work